“A man who has not prepared his own children to be without him has failed as a father.”

 The greater issue for me was that the Black Panther I’d been waiting to see since I was a child was supposed to be one of the top 10 intellects on the planet.
 Yet that honor was given to his younger sister Shuri.
 Yet again, Disney denies Black boys the fruits of an 80-year battle Black men have fought in comics in order to suit the gender politics of the moment–and I’ve already discussed how problematic that’s been.
 Even in the comics, girls have become the new superpower, as a Black girl is now the smartest person in the world (see image above) in Marvel Comics.
 Yet Black boys already see black females, the highest college enrolled demographic in the country, excelling in mostly female-taught schools quite regularly.
 The purpose of the Black Panther Priest and Hudlin worked on was to inspire the very boys that don’t get to see their own genius, since they graduate high school at a roughly 50% rate.
 Look, I’m not suggesting that Black women aren’t brilliant, I’m merely suggesting that in a space that Black males have been fighting to be more than janitors in, it would’ve been nice to see Panther be as brilliant as he was supposed to be…

 Also, the aesthetic that women’s strength has to solely be defined based on how many men they dominate is tired and predictable.
 And this trope has become universal in film and television.
 Women demonstrate their “power” by claiming traditionally male spaces, yet no one seems to be pushing for basketball, football, MMA, or boxing to become “genderless.”
 Why?
-Because it would illustrate the differences between men and women in a manner inconsistent with feminist ideology.
+Because it would illustrate the differences between men and women in a manner inconsistent with feminist ideology (Don’t believe me?
+Check out recent data on military training performance by gender).
 Still, males are routinely presented as less intelligent, weaker, easily dominated (by women), and in need of female supervision.

 For example, if you check the CW’s new show Black Lightning, females routinely kick men in the balls, outsmart them, dominate them, punch them through walls, and advise male heroes.
 Lightning, or Jefferson Pierce, a school principal and superhero with electricity power, routinely apologizes and blindly accepts wise counsel from his female vice-principal, his ex-wife, and his two daughters.
 He’s routinely corrected and “mothered” by each, and is measured as a good man based on how well he follows their suggestions—or apologizes (often) for not.
 Whether as hero with decades of experience or as their father, he must follow them to be “respected,” because they’re…uugghh…what…woke?
 Here, masculine authority is problematized and assumed to oppressively patriarchal…even when it’s sacrificial for family and community.
 Black Panther, instead, avoids this by parceling out the comic character’s qualities to his female co-stars.